Dealing With Nasty Attitudes and Jealous People -- Bullies

 Have you ever felt that no-matter what you did to avoid the fact someone had something on you, you still found yourself face to face with a rude scowl?
 Even if it took years for them to catch up with you.

 Some people with nasty attitudes are just out to get you.
 These people are out to shrink your stature, belittle your character, intimidate your confidence, and plow down the respect of others.

 Always remember to never let such behavior make you bitter, and lose the sweetness of your God-given personality.
 You are fearfully and wonderfully made.
 You are special to God and to many.
 So, you don't have to lower your head over one or a handful of people who protest your potential and bully your beautiful soul.

 As the old saying goes, " What comes around goes around."

 So, losing the quality of life you deserve right now over senseless gestures should never be.

 Your self worth is determined by God and that is priceless.
 "Let Him be your mirror!"

 Bullies are miserable and want to take others down with them.
-The best thing to do in front of a bully is "live an abundant life."
-It will be hard at first, then you will get stronger for it.
+The best thing to do in front of a bully is, "live an abundant and happy life."
+It will be hard at first.
+Then you will get stronger for it.